Skip to content

 Six Categories of Test Cases

-We organize the tests into six categories, each focusing on an independent design invariant.
-Organizing tests by invariant rather than by feature makes it less likely to miss edge cases.
+We organize the tests into six categories, each focusing on a specific design invariant.
+Organizing tests by invariants rather than by functionality makes it less likely to miss boundary conditions.

 Category A: Basic Invocation and Return Values